 The future of enterprise DevOps is likely to complement rather than supplant agile in many workplaces, at least in the short term.
-While Agile can break down a project into compartmentalized and modular components, the ambiguity of the larger organizational structure can often lead to missed deadlines and a lack of communications between teams.
+While Agile can break down a project into compartmentalized and modular components, the ambiguity of the larger organizational structure can often lead to missed deadlines and a lack of communication between teams.

 As liaisons between the two arms of your development cycle, DevOps is only likely to gain more prominence.
 But more and more software is going to be forced to rely on multiple clouds, and that will only make the jobs of DevOps professionals more difficult.
 DevOps will increasingly become more about responding to the changing technologies that power these cloud platforms and adapting to make sure that their own software is making the most of them.

 A misunderstanding of what DevOps is and an over-reliance on waterfall structures has led many organizations to automate DevOps too much, and the result is inefficient oversight and a core failure in communications between teams.
 As the industry future grows, we’re bound to continue to see a boom in the marketing of more DevOps automation tools, but developers will better learn how to find the fine balance between features that can be automated and features that need the personal touch of an engineer who knows what they’re doing.